ORIGINALLY POSTED 11 MAY, 2009

 “Now we know that whatever the Law says, it speaks to those who are under the Law [tois en tō nomō lalei], so that every mouth may be closed and all the world may become accountable to God; because by the works of the Law no flesh will be justified [dioti ex ergōn nomou ou dikaiōthēsetai pasa sarx] in His sight; for through the Law comes the knowledge of sin.”

 Because of Jewish possession of the Torah, over and against the nations at large who did not possess the Torah, there was a great deal of pride expressed by many of the Jews of Paul’s day, as somehow the Jewish people were privileged and they would be shown special favors by God on Judgment Day.
 In Paul’s writing to the Romans, while he agrees that the nations at large are sinners (see esp.
 Romans ch.
-1), he does ask, “Are we better than they?
+1), he further asks, “Are we better than they?
 Not at all; for we have already charged that both Jews and Greeks are all under sin [huph’ hamartian]” (Romans 3:9), substantiating this with a litany of references from the Tanach (Romans 3:10-18; cf. Psalm 14:1-4; 5:9; 140:3; 10:7; 36:1).
-On the contrary, Jewish possession of God’s Torah will make His chosen people even more accountable should they fail to follow its mandate for them.
+Jewish possession of God’s Torah will actually make His chosen people even more accountable should they fail to follow its mandate for them.

 While Romans 3:19a is rendered in most Bibles as “we know whatever the Law says, it speaks to those who are under the Law,” the clause en tō nomō should actually be rendered as “in the law” (YLT).
 Those who know they stand within the sphere of God’s Torah will be spoken to by its righteous instructions.
 And the reason for this is not difficult to see: in order (Grk. hina) “that every mouth may be closed and all the world may become accountable to God” (Romans 3:19b).
 The Torah’s standard of holiness speaks to the Jewish people who possess it, in order for them to understand that the whole world—themselves included—stands as sinners before the Almighty.
 The original intention of God giving the Torah to Israel was for it to be “a corrector of the foolish, a teacher of the immature, having in the Law the embodiment of knowledge and of the truth” (Romans 2:20) of the Lord.
 The Torah was to be taught as a part of God’s light to the nations (cf. Romans 2:19), so that they would come to the same truth of God as the Jewish people.
 But by the First Century, this is not something that had been done.
 Wright observes,